HomeModern Slavery & Human Trafficking Statement

 We will:

-• Revise our policies and procedures to align with the features of the new third party risk management platform.
+• Seek to continuously improve and revise our policies and procedures to align with the needs of the business, our values and applicable law.

 • Invest in training and development for those responsible for preventing modern slavery such as the Procurement Manager.